jazracherif/narrate-serverless/README.md

 ## Implementation

-The core of the backend application is implemented using AWS serverless functions, backed by a dynamoDB storage, and a Simple Notification Service (SNS) for handing asynchronously the importation of a Good Reads library.
+The core of the backend application is implemented using AWS serverless functions, backed by a dynamoDB storage, and a Simple Notification Service (SNS) for handing asynchronously the importation of a Goodreads library.
 Access to the backend is through AWS API Gateway.

+The following APIs are implemented:

-* `Auth` - this function implements a custom authorizer for API Gateway that should be added to all other functions.
+* `Auth` - this function implements a custom authorizer for API Gateway that is used by all functions requiring authentication.

-* `GetBooks` - should return all books for a current user.
+* `GetBooks` -  returns all books for a current user.
 A user id is extracted from a JWT token that is sent by the frontend using the [auth0](https://auth0.com) service

 It returns data that looks like this: